 So, it’s no surprise that many of the patients visiting Homewood chiropractic clinic in Fareham for the first time will mention that they have experienced lower back pain.
 We help them by developing a treatment plan that includes a combination of chiropractic care, exercise, and lifestyle changes.

-Do you often experience lower back pain?
 Book a visit with one of our experienced team of chiropractors at Homewood Chiropractic Clinic by calling 01329 280 283.
 Our team has helped countless patients deal with lower back pain.
 You can also continue reading to learn more about back pain and chiropractic care.